Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-In 2024, Croatia's Birthgap Retirement Indicator (BRI) stands at 37.7%, showing only a slight decrease from 38.2% in 2023.
-Over the past five years, the average BRI has been trending upward, averaging 33.7% between 2020 and 2024.
-Compared to the 2000s average of 35.6%, the current rate is approximately 2.2 percentage points higher.
+The Birthgap Retirement Indicator (BRI) for Croatia stands at 37.7% in 2024, showing minimal change from the 38.2% recorded in 2023.
+Over the past five years, the BRI has experienced an upward trend, averaging 33.7% between 2020 and 2024.
+When compared to the 2000s average of 35.6%, the current BRI is higher by approximately 2.2 percentage points.
+On the global stage, Croatia holds the 17th position among 35 countries, while within Europe it ranks 14th out of 30.

 Birthgap Retirement Indicator (BRI) over the decades